bbauska/LFS171x/README.md

 Why Businesses Choose to Use Hyperledger?
 (Brian Behlendorf)

 And, as a follow-up, why are businesses choosing to use Hyperledger over other distributed ledger technologies?
-So, companies, when they decide what open source technologies to use, right, they should evaluate an open source project based on a number of factors,
+So, companies, when they decide what open-source technologies to use, right, they should evaluate an open-source project based on a number of factors,
 not just, you know, is the code available, does it run, how mature is it, right, have they released a 1.0, and a 1.1, and a 1.2...
 You want to see a kind of a regular stream of these things.
 We also believe companies make decisions...
-I believe companies make decisions about what open source technologies to choose based on the health of the community, right?
+I believe companies make decisions about what open-source technologies to choose based on the health of the community, right?
 And how many other companies are embedding this technology inside of their own solutions, right, inside of other products and services, how many people out there are using it... that sort of thing.
 And so, at Hyperledger, what we're trying to do is not just build a very healthy developer ecosystem around our technologies.
 We also do a lot to try to talk with our members and others who are using Fabric, or using Hyperledger Sawtooth, or these other technologies, to understand where are they using it and what's the value that they're getting from it.